natelandau/valentina/user_guide.md

 -   **IMPORTANT**: Create your character on paper before entering it into Valentina.
 -   **Post creation:** Don't worry if you make a mistake or the section on your sheet doesn't appear during character generation.You can easily add/update traits, abilities, custom sections, and a biography as needed.

+### Active Characters

+You may only have a single character active at a time.
+To set a character as active, use `/character set_active` and specify the character name.
+This will allow you to manage and roll dice for that character.

+In some circumstances, you may want to transfer ownership of a character to another user.
+To do so, use `/character transfer` and specify the character name and the user to transfer to.

 ### Managing Your Character

--   **Claiming**: Use `/character claim` to claim a character for rolling dice and making updates.
--   **Unclaiming**: Use `/character unclaim` to allow another user to claim the character.
--   **Adding new information**: Use `/character add` to add new traits, abilities, custom sections, and a biography.
+-   **Adding new information**: Use `/character add ...` to add new traits, abilities, custom sections, and a biography.
--   **Updating information**: Use `/character update` to update existing traits, abilities, custom sections, and a biography.
+-   **Updating information**: Use `/character update ...` to update existing traits, abilities, custom sections, and a biography.
 -   **Spending XP**: Use `/xp` to spend XP and increase your character's stats.

 ## 4. GAMEPLAY